FDA Zantac Warning: Potential Cancer Risk

 Please call 1-800-525-7111 today and let’s review your case.
 You may be eligible for a Zantac lawsuit and be entitled to significant financial compensation.

 For more than three decades, the law firm of Riddle & Brantley has been holding pharmaceutical companies accountable for potential negligence.
-Our attorneys have nearly 200 years of combined legal experience and we fight tirelessly for injured victims.
+Our attorneys have more than 220+ years of combined legal experience and we fight tirelessly for injured victims.

 Riddle & Brantley is led by founding partner and attorney Gene Riddle, who is a member of Million Dollar Advocates Forum and Multi-Million Dollar Advocates Forum, Super Lawyers, and the National Trial Lawyers Top 100.
 He has been recognized with the 2014 Litigator Award and has earned a prestigious AV Preeminent rating from Martindale-Hubbell (see disclaimer below).